radxa-pkg/radxa-overlays/README.md

 ### C. Compatible (array)

-1. `compatible` should not be an SoC unless it is truly compatible with every products using that SoC.
+1. `compatible` should not be an SoC unless it is truly compatible with every product using that SoC.
    `rsetup` will match the base device tree's `compatible` with the overlay's `compatible`.
 As long as one value from each match, the overlay is considered compatible.
 Since most products' device tree contains their SoC in `compatible`, setting SoC in overlay's `compatible` will make it compatible with every such product.
    Explicit products list should be preferred to generic SoC matching.
-2. If a overlay is broken, `compatible` should be `unknown`.
+2. If an overlay is broken, `compatible` should be `unknown`.

 ### D. Description (string)

-1. `description` is a multi line text to describe the function of the overlay.
+1. `description` is a multi-line text to describe the function of the overlay.
 It can be the same as `title` with an ending period.
 2. Newline in `description` should use `\n`.
-3. Hardware parameters should be listed at the end to help user to connect their devices.
+3. Hardware parameters should be listed at the end to help the user connecting their devices.

 ### E. Exclusive (array)